higuri/promise-watch/README.md

 # promise-watch
 [![Build Status](https://travis-ci.org/higuri/promise-watch.svg?branch=master)](https://travis-ci.org/higuri/promise-watch)

-This module watches promises which have been made, and tells whether all promises have been settled or not.
+This module watches promise objects which have been made, and tells whether all promises have been settled or not.

 ### settled